-The artists which are unified under the umbrella of exploration of materiality were carefully selected to investigate ways in which materiality traverses and is engaged within time and space.
-More importantly, the exhibition examines the artists' engagement with their chosen material, and the relationship between their choice of materials, and their environment.
+The artists which are unified under the umbrella of their exploration of materiality, and other mediums, were carefully selected to investigate ways in which materiality traverses and is engaged within time and space.
+More importantly, the exhibition examines the artists' engagement with their materials, and the relationship between their choice of materials, and their environment.
 Matter of Essence allows the viewer to savour them as primary materials before layers of complexities are revealed.